 Every company’s sales process is unique and comprises of a number of different stages.
 There is no fixed blueprint for the stages in the sales pipeline as the requirements are business specific.

-The sales process typically goes through stages which culminate with the buying decision.
 Depending on the business needs, the number of actionable steps in the sale stages are determined.
 Clearly defined and planned sales stages constitute the fundamental building blocks of your sales pipeline.

 The best way to set up the sales stages is to take a close look at your existing sales process.
 You would notice conversation and activity patterns start emerging as you examine the different deals that you have successfully closed in the past.
 Use these patterns as a cue to define the number of steps in your sales pipeline.
 It is important to think of the sales pipeline from the customer’s point of view.
-Everytime a decision point comes into play, a corresponding step should be added to the pipeline.
+Every time a decision point comes into play, a corresponding step should be added to the pipeline.

 Step 3.
 Mapping up the stages in the sales pipeline